Why You Need an Attorney in NYC for a Real Estate Purchase

 You may see discount “flat fee” attorneys out there, with rates as low as $750, but real estate experts warn against these bargain buys, who might be making their real money off sneaky title insurance commissions.

-As always in NYC, location matters.
-Though you might be tempted by a Hudson Valley lawyer charging a lower fee, it is important to find a lawyer with experience in New York City transactions.
+As always, in NYC, location matters.
+Though you might be tempted by a Hudson Valley lawyer charging a lower fee, finding a lawyer with experience in New York City transactions is essential.

 As you most likely know, the NYC real estate scene is unique, and it’s good to have someone who can catch a seller’s curveball.

-For example, most properties in NYC are either coops or condos, so you’ll want to make sure your lawyer has negotiated a condo contract or a coop contract in NYC before.
+For example, most properties in NYC are coops or condos, so you’ll want to ensure your lawyer has negotiated a condo or coop contract in NYC before.

-As with most things real estate: starting early is the name of the game.
+As with most real estate, starting early is the name of the game.

-This means you should ideally start your search for an attorney at the same time you start looking for your home.
-You need time to do research and find a good attorney.
+This means you should ideally start your search for an attorney while looking for your home.
+It would be best if you had time to research and find a reasonable attorney.

-Another route is to contact the NY bar association for a list of attorneys specializing in real estate.
-This will ensure the attorney is properly licensed.
+Another route is to contact the NY Bar Association for a list of attorneys specializing in real estate.
+This will ensure the attorney is licensed correctly.

 If that seems too time-consuming, look on lawyer Yelp.
 Search online for local lawyers and read what people say about them.

-Many websites provide reviews of lawyers for a variety of legal matters, and some lawyers are literally on Yelp.
+Many websites provide reviews of lawyers for various legal matters, and some lawyers are on Yelp.

-What to do once you’ve found a real estate attorney you’re leaning toward?
-Schedule a consultation and ask the important questions (see below).
+What do you do once you’ve found a real estate attorney you’re leaning toward?
+Schedule a consultation and ask the critical questions (see below).

 You may also want to do some background research on the NY State Courts website to ensure any lawyers you’re considering haven’t been subject to disciplinary action.